-Compact Disc Changer Errors
+Compact Disc Messages

-If an error occurs while trying to play a CD in the compact disc changer, the following conditions may have caused the error:
+If an error occurs while trying to play a CD in the compact disc player or changer, the following conditions may have caused the error:

 - The road is too rough.
 The disc should play when the road is smoother. - The disc is dirty, scratched, wet or loaded label side up. - The air is very humid.
-(If so, wait about an hour and try again.) - The CD changer door is open.
-Completely close the changer door to restore normal operation. - An empty magazine is inserted in the CD changer.
-Try the magazine again with a disc loaded on one of the trays.
+If so, wait about an hour and try again. - The CD changer door is open.
+Completely close the changer door to restore normal operation. - An empty magazine is in the CD changer.
+Try the magazine again with a disc loaded on one of the trays. - If the CD is not playing correctly, for any other reason, try a known good CD.

-If any error occurs repeatedly or if an error cannot be corrected, please contact your dealer.
+If any error occurs repeatedly or if an error can't be corrected, contact your dealer.
+If your radio displays an error message, write it down and provide it to your dealer when reporting the problem.